-WHAT YOU HAVE LEARNT
+11.13 WHAT YOU HAVE LEARNT

 - Planning is deciding in advance what is to be done and how it is to be done. - Planning is a primary function of management.
 It is all pervasive, intellectual, futuristic and continuous activity.
-It is a flexible activity dealing with making choice when many alternatives are available.
+It is a flexible activity dealing with making choice when many alternatives are available. - Planning is very important function of management.
+It helps in achieving economy, efficiency, coordination and facilitates proper control. - Planning process: - establishment of objectives - making assumptions about external and internal conditions - development of alternative course of action - evaluation of alternatives - selecting the appropriate course of action - arranging for implementation. - Organising is the next important functions of management after planning.
+It refers to identifying and grouping the activities to be performed, defining the responsibility and authority for each job position, establishing relationship between various job positions and determining detailed rules and regulations of working.

-- Planning is very important function of management.
-It helps in achieving economy, efficiency, coordination and facilitates proper control. - Planning process: - establishment of objectives - making assumptions about external and internal conditions - development of alternative course of action - evaluation of alternatives - >> selecting the appropriate course of action - arranging for implementation. - Planning suffers from several limitations: rigidity, probabilistic, expensive and time consuming, delay in actions, misdirection, false sense of security. - Objectives are the aims which an organisation seeks to achieve. - Strategy indicates the desired future of an organisation. - Policy define the boundaries within which decisions can be made and they direct decisions towards the accomplishment of objectives. - Procedures are chronological sequence of steps to be taken to implement policies. - Methods are standardised way of doing work. - Rules are guidelines designed to guide behaviour. - Budgets are quantitative statements indicating expected results and expenditure required for achieving the goal. - Programme is a scheme designed to accomplish a specific objective. - Organising is the next important function of management after planning.
-It refers to identifying and grouping the activities to be performed, defining the responsibility and authority for each job position, establishing relationships between various job positions and determining detailed rules and regulations of working. - An organisation structure formed by grouping together all activities in to functional departments and putting each department under one coordinating head is called functional structure. - When the organisation is divided into units entrusted with all activities related to different products or on different territories, it is called divisional structure. - Delegation is the process of entrustment of part of work or responsibility and requisite authority to another person and creating accountability for performance.
+- Notes

-- Decentralisation is the effort to delegate authority at all levels of management. - Formal organisation refers to the officially established pattern of relationship among departments, divisions and individuals to achieve well-defined goals.
+- An organisation structure formed by grouping together all activities in to functional departments and putting each department under one coordinating head is called functional structure. - When the organisation is divided into units entrusted with all activities related to different products or on different territories, it is called divisional structure. - Delegation is the process of entrustment of part of work or responsibility and requisite authority to another person and creating accountability for performance. - Decentralisation is the effort to delegate authority at all levels of management. - Formal organisation refers to the officially established pattern of relationship among departments, divisions and individuals to achieve well-defined goals.
 Informal organisations on the other hand, refers to relationship between individuals in the organisation based on personal attitudes, likes and dislikes and originates to meet their social and emotional needs and develops spontaneously. - Authority means the right to take decision, right to issue orders and right to take action if orders are not carried out.
 On the basis of the nature, it can be of three types viz., Line authority, Staff authority and Functional authority.